cisco/libacvp/README.md

 built and run with the same versions of each library.

-`Can I redownload vector sets from a previously created session?` Yes. running acvp_app with the --resume_session AND --vector_req options will redownload those vector sets to the given file without processing or uploading anything.
+`Can I redownload vector sets from a previously created session?` Yes. running acvp_app with the --resume_session AND --vector_req options will re-download those vector sets to the given file without processing or uploading anything.
 See the app help section for more details about these commands.